1nsomn1aa/Coding-Cars-and-Coffee/README.md

 ![colorpalette](https://github.com/1nsomn1aa/love-running2/assets/168423322/f285851b-21d2-46e1-8d2d-6f232645311e)

-To increase vibrancy accross other ares of the page, gradient was used on some images and containers.
+To increase vibrancy across other areas of the page, gradient was used on some images and containers.

 ![gradient](https://github.com/1nsomn1aa/love-running2/assets/168423322/1b0edbb2-81c5-4634-87d7-ed729f733b40)

 **Typography**

-Initially only 'Russo One' font was selected for the entire website, but later 'Roboto' replaced it in paragraphs, because the initial font was quite hard to read in smaller sizes.
+Initially, only 'Russo One' font was selected for the entire website, but later 'Roboto' replaced it in paragraphs, because the initial font was quite hard to read in smaller sizes.

 ![fonts](https://github.com/1nsomn1aa/love-running2/assets/168423322/72243609-4b97-42ae-ad84-f53f031e2edb)

 **Navigation Bar**

 The desktop navigation bar uses a minimalistic transparent design with white letters and 'Russo One' font from Google Fonts.
-On the left side it has the club's logo (which is also used as a link to the homepage) and on the right - social media links.
+On the left side, it has the club's logo (which is also used as a link to the homepage) and on the right - social media links.

 ![navdesktop](https://github.com/1nsomn1aa/Coding-Cars-and-Coffee/assets/168423322/c23ea56f-9de0-4a88-bec3-484adf4c0bf4)